warfare-plugins/social-warfare/readme.txt

 == Changelog ==

+= 2.3.4 (16 NOV 2017) =

+* Changed the Twitter counter from 140 characters to 280 characters
+* Changed the WhatsApp button to also appear on desktop since their are now desktop apps for it.
+* Various CSS and minor bugfixes.

 = 2.3.3 (27 SEP 2017) =

 * Added "OpenShareCount.com" as an alternative source for Twitter share counts.